ArtemioPadilla/LexMX/README.md

 ## 🆘 Soporte y FAQ

-### Preguntas frecuentes
+### Preguntas frecuentes / FAQ

-**P: ¿Es gratuito usar LexMX?**
+**P: ¿Es gratuito usar LexMX? / Is LexMX free to use?**
 R: Sí, LexMX es gratuito.
-Solo necesitas tus propios tokens API de los proveedores LLM.
+Puedes usar WebLLM sin ningún costo, o agregar tus propios tokens API de otros proveedores.
+*A: Yes, LexMX is free.
+You can use WebLLM at no cost, or add your own API tokens from other providers.*

-**P: ¿Mis consultas se almacenan en servidores?**
+**P: ¿Mis consultas se almacenan en servidores? / Are my queries stored on servers?**
 R: No, todo el procesamiento es local.
 Los tokens se encriptan y almacenan solo en tu navegador.
+*A: No, all processing is local.
+Tokens are encrypted and stored only in your browser.*

-**P: ¿Qué tan actualizada está la información legal?**
+**P: ¿Qué tan actualizada está la información legal? / How current is the legal information?**
 R: El corpus se actualiza mensualmente.
 La última actualización fue: **Enero 2025**.
+*A: The corpus is updated monthly.
+Last update: **January 2025**.*

-**P: ¿Puedo usar LexMX sin conexión a internet?**
+**P: ¿Puedo usar LexMX sin conexión a internet? / Can I use LexMX offline?**
 R: Parcialmente.
-Puedes navegar el corpus legal offline, pero necesitas internet para las consultas de IA.
+Con WebLLM descargado, puedes hacer consultas offline.
+El corpus legal también funciona sin conexión.
+*A: Partially.
+With WebLLM downloaded, you can make offline queries.
+The legal corpus also works offline.*

 ### Obtener ayuda